Desk with Laptop, Calculator, Files and small model of house with epc colours

 For this and a couple of other reasons, I moved accreditation schemes.

-Interested whether there may be an easier way, I posted on the members forum at Proficiency Services, and quickly recieved valuable information about taking the required measurements myself on the floorplans directly.
+Interested whether there may be an easier way of arriving at the figures, I posted on the members forum at Proficiency Services, and quickly recieved valuable information about taking the required measurements myself using the architect's floorplans directly.

-These would directly provide the measurements I needed, so long as I set the scaling factor in the software correctly.
+These would directly provide the measurements I needed, so long as I set the scaling factor in the software correctly, and this would be quite acceptable even when the EPC was audited.

 For any energy assessors reading this, the scaling factor can be set by: